zzonyo/trust-docs-test/source/index.html.md

 > {"pong": 1492420473027}

-<aside class="warning">After the server sent two consective heartbeat message without receiving at least one matching "pong" response from a client, then right before server sends the next "ping" heartbeat, the server will disconnect this client</aside>
+<aside class="warning">After the server sent two consecutive heartbeat messages without receiving at least one matching "pong" response from a client, then right before server sends the next "ping" heartbeat, the server will disconnect this client</aside>

 ### Subscribe to Topic